Exploring the Power of AI in Software Development - Part 9: Workforce

 Will AI replace humans?
 Will developers be displaced?
 These are important questions being debated about AI in software development.

-"In the early stages of AI development, the use is likely more about productivity increases by accelerating the output of developers," says Chris Du Toit, Head of Developer Relations at Gravitee.
+"In the early stages of AI development, the use is likely more about productivity increases by accelerating the output of developers," says Chris Du Toit, Head of Developer Relations at Gravitee(link is external).
 "Inevitably however, this will be utilized to realize cost savings.
 In a McKinsey study it is estimated that AI could potentially displace between 400 million to 800 million jobs globally by 2030.
 Developers and IT professionals should assume immunity from this statistic at their own risk."

 DEVOPSdigest invited experts across the industry — consultants, analysts and vendors — to comment on how AI can support the software development life cycle (SDLC).
 In Part 9 of this series, the experts discuss how AI will impact the software development workforce.